tjaffrel/Deep-HP-tutorial/README.md

 ## DeePMD

-For DeePMD it is similar but we don't provide other formats than the original `pb`. :warning: **In DeePMD your predicted energies is in eV and atomic coordinates is in Angstrom** (default units in DeePMD).
+For DeePMD it is similar but we don't provide other formats than the original `pb`. <br />
+:warning: **In DeePMD your predicted energies is in eV and atomic coordinates is in Angstrom** (default units in DeePMD).
 Tinker-HP will convert it to kcal/mol.

 # Example